databio/bds_hackathon/README.md

 ## Overview

 Single-cell RNA-seq (scRNA-seq) has now become routine, and there are hundreds of published datasets of single-cell RNA-seq data in various biological systems.
-One of the key applications of scRNA-seq is to identify novel cell types that previously have been hidden due to population averaging.
+One of the key applications of scRNA-seq is to separate cell types.
+For example, studies may identify novel cell types that previously have been hidden due to population averaging; or, some studies use data to classify individual cells as cancer cells or normal cells, leading to cleaner expression profiles.

 A typical analysis uses an unsupervised clustering (like t-SNE, PCA, or MDS) to visualize the high-dimensional expression data and identify clusters of individual cells.
 These clusters are then annotated *post-hoc* based on their gene expression patterns.
+Most effort has been in unsupervised analysis of scRNA-seq data, and the features that define the differences in classification are then derived from the factors used in the cluster, but a supervised approach could provide a better way to identify salient features.

-Most effort has been in unsupervised analysis of scRNA-seq data.
-We are now interested in applying supervised machine learning methods to build models that can classify individual cells into cell types.
-These models will be useful for two potential downstream applications:
+Therefore, we are now interested in applying supervised machine learning methods to build models that can classify individual cells into cell types.
+These models will be useful for (at least) two potential downstream applications:

 1. They could span multiple data sets and thereby build a pan-cell-type predictor that could be fed new scRNA-seq data from a new experiment and be used to classify known cell types.

 2. They will provide a novel look at the feature set that defines a cell type, which is not revealed by the unsupervised methods.

+We should seek to build a reproducible piece of software that will enable others with scRNA-seq data to either re-run our analysis to build a predictor for the new dataset, or to use the predictor we have built to classify newly sequenced single cells.

 ## Tasks